kilpkonn/msc-thesis/main.typ

 However, they noted that the costs for the tactics need to be tweaked in future work as this was not their focus.

 === Term search in Standard ML <standardml>
-#todo("as part of redprl project, @ref implements ...")
-In @algebraic-foundations-of-proof-refinement they implemented term search for Standard ML as a part of RedPRL#footnote(link("https://redprl.org/")) @redprl project.
+As a part of the RedPRL#footnote(link("https://redprl.org/")) @redprl project, @algebraic-foundations-of-proof-refinement implements term search for Standard ML.

 The algorithm suggested in @algebraic-foundations-of-proof-refinement keeps track of subproblems in an ordered sequence in which each induces a variable of the appropriate sort which the rest of the sequence may depend on.
 This sequence is also called a telescope @telescopic-mappings-typed-lamda-calc.
 The telescope is required to work on type systems with dependent types.
-#todo("in contrast,...")
-For typesystems without dependent types ordinary `List` data structure can be used as there are no relations between subproblems.
+In contrast, typesystems without dependent types can use ordinary `List` data structure as there are no relations between subproblems.

-#todo("To more ...")
-In @algebraic-foundations-of-proof-refinement they suggest to use BFS instead of DFS to more effectively propagete substitutions to subproblems in telescope.
+To more effectively propagete substitutions to subproblems in telescope @algebraic-foundations-of-proof-refinement suggests to use BFS instead of DFS.
 The idea is to run all the tactics once on each subproblem, repeatedly.
 This way substitutions propagate along the telescope of subproblems after every iteration.
 In the case of DFS we would propagate the constraints only after exhausting the search on the first subproblem in the sequence.
-To better understand the difference between the BFS approach of @algebraic-foundations-of-proof-refinement and DFS approach lets  see how each of them work.
+To better understand the difference between the BFS approach suggested and DFS approach lets see how each of them work.

 First let's consider the DFS approach as a baseline.
 The high level algorithm for DFS is to first generate possible ways of how to refine the problem into new subproblems and then solving each of the subproblems fully before contiuing to next subproblem.